shipstone-labs/vetkd-devkit/cdk/key_manager/README.md

 # VetKey CDK - KeyManager

 > [!IMPORTANT]
 > These support libraries are under active development and are subject to change.
-Access to the repositories have been opened to allow for early feedback.
-Please check back regularly for updates.
+Access to the repositories has been opened to allow for early feedback.
+Check back regularly for updates.
+>
+> Please share your feedback on the [developer forum](https://forum.dfinity.org/t/threshold-key-derivation-privacy-on-the-ic/16560/179).

 The **KeyManager** is a support library for **VetKeys**, an Internet Computer (ICP) feature that enables the derivation of **encrypted cryptographic keys**.
 This library simplifies the process of key retrieval, encryption, and controlled sharing, ensuring secure and efficient key management for canisters and users.